victorferox/BudgetTracker/README.md

 3. Run Main in your favorite IDE

 ## Usage

-1.  **Adding Transactions:**
+1. Adding Transactions
-    * Use the provided input fields to enter transaction details.
-    * Click the "Add" button to save the transaction.

-2.  **Viewing Transactions:**
+2. Deleting Transactions
+   - Deleted by entering in ID associated with that transaction
+4. Updating Transactions
+   - Updated by entering in ID associated with that transaction
+5. Viewing Transactions
-    * The transaction table will display all recorded entries.
+   - the transaction table will display all recorded entries.
-    * (Optional: Filtering, sorting, and searching features will be added.)
+   - Filtering, sorting, and searching features will be added.